Who Am I?

 Emotionally abusive in-laws

 For years I felt like I was an unwitting drama-magnet.
-After decades of suffering with PTSD, anxiety, depression, codependence, and a parade of mystery physical illnesses that my doctors could not figure out, I knew in my bones there had to be a better way.
-So I've dedicated my life to finding the tools that will help us not only survive in this world, but feel amazing in our sensitive bodies and minds.
+After decades of suffering with C-PTSD, anxiety, depression, codependence, and a parade of mystery physical illnesses that my doctors could not figure out, I knew in my bones there had to be a better way.
+So I've dedicated my life to finding the tools that will help sensitives not only survive in this world, but feel amazing in our bodies and minds.

 Here's the thing, though.
 There is no "one size fits all" strategy that works for everyone.
 Managing one's sensitive experience is a highly personalized process.
 That's where it's super handy to have an intuitive empath on your side, because understanding people's feelings is my thing.
 It's what I was born to do.